-The JDC funds which participating companies cannot claim as a result of being located in a Tier I, II or III county are the source of funding for the RIF grant program.
-The Department of Revenue collects and transfers these monies to the RIF each quarter.
-During Fiscal Year 2017-2018, deposits received from the Department of Revenue for the RIF fund totaled \$16.7 million, plus \$2 million received that was in excess of \$10 million and reserved in what Council refers to as the RIF Reserve Fund.
-The RIF Reserve is to be used for developed counties, as required per SC Code § 12-10-85(B).
-An additional \$363,040 was recaptured, and transfers out of the fund included \$600,000 for program administration and \$500,000 to satisfy a legislative mandate.
+During Fiscal Year 2018-2019, deposits received from the Department of Revenue for the RIF fund totaled \$16.2 million, of which \$1.8 million was reserved in what Council refers to as the RIF Reserve Fund.
+An additional \$305,570 was recaptured as a result of performance agreement repayments, and transfers out of the fund included \$800,000 for program administration and \$500,000 to satisfy a legislative mandate.